pmunar/molecularprofiles/docs/other functionalities.rst

 This will load all the functions contained within the dataframe_ops.py script.

-For instance, once we have successfully loaded some data using the steps described in :ref:`the MolecularProfile class`.
+For instance, once we have successfully loaded some data using the steps described in :doc:`the MolecularProfile class`.

+Once we have loaded the data we can start interacting with the dataframe that is created and, for instance, use a function to plot a wind-rose graphic of the direction and speed of the wind